 Once you have created a template (as described in the Templates section linked to above), you can continue with the setup.

-As there is a system item for provident funds, you can click Add Normal Item under Actions and then Provident Fund under Deduction.
+As there is a system item for provident funds, you can click Add under Regular Inputs and then select Provident Fund under Deduction.
 Then complete the information as follows:

 - Select “% of Retirement Funding Income” next to Contribution Calculation.